BeaglePilot/beaglepilot/reports/report_victor.md

     - (* out-of-gsoc-scope *) Issue with the IMU sensor MPU9250.
 Gyros not responding.
     - (* out-of-gsoc-scope *) BBB spuriously shutsdown as if power button is pressed when connecting/disconnecting batteries.
 Related to http://bugs.elinux.org/issues/85.
     - Issue with the Language in Debian "-bash: warning: setlocale: LC_ALL: cannot change locale (en_GB.utf8)"
+    - Issue with ROS installation in Debian when reproducing http://answers.ros.org/question/186643/ros-debian-in-the-bbb/

 - Plans for the next period (this is a list of tasks for , roll, pitch and yaw are differentthe author):
     - test that PWM fixes work